GulbeEvija/Weather-App/README.md

 ![Product Name Screen Shot][product-screenshot]

-* This project allows users to access a weather forecast for any city
+* This project allows users to search a weather forecast for any city around the world
 * Technologies used in this project:
   * API from [openweathermap](https://openweathermap.org/current)
   * `async`, `fetch()` and `json` to access the data in the code